 - How much will implant treatment cost?

-All in all, dental implants represent a wise investment in overall health and well-being and provide you with substantial long-term benefits.
+All in all, dental implants usually represent a wise investment in overall health and well-being and can provide you with long-term benefits.

 Dr. Vaida will be glad to discuss the costs with you at the time of your consultation.